galaxy-co-ai/galaxyco-ai-v2/docs/sprints/KICKOFF_MESSAGE.md

 ## Quick Context

 I'm ready to start the **Integration Sprint** for GalaxyCo.ai 2.0.
-The project has reached 90% page completion (97/108 pages) with all UI built, but ~95% of pages use mock data.
+The project has EXCEEDED its goal with 112/108 pages (104% completion) 🎉 with all UI built, but ~95% of pages use mock data.
 This sprint will connect all pages to real API endpoints and database.

 ## Required Reading